-A person suffering from Alzheimer's disease can hear you and even respond to you.
+The person living with Alzheimer's disease can hear you and even respond to you.
 What they don't do well is remember what you just said.
-Well, in layman's terms anyway.

 I grappled with this problem for years as I was constructing my own understanding of how Dotty was thinking (or not thinking) and feeling.